Oplax Hopf Algebras: Preliminaries

-Finally, a \emph{Frobenius pseudomonoid} is an object with a pseudomonoid and pseudocomonoid structure $(M,\mlt,\uni,\comlt,\couni)$ together with isomorphisms inside the triangles of \cref{Frobcond} satisfying certain coherence conditions.
-For a detailed study of such objects and equivalent formulations see \cite[\S 2.6]{Dualsinvert}.
-If $f\colon A\to B$ is a 1-cell between Frobenius pseudomonoids, we may choose any of the four combinations of lax or oplax structures between the pseudo(co)monoids, or their strict versions for forming a category.
-For example, we can denote by $\sf{Frob}_{\opl,\opl}(\ca{K})$ the category of (strict) Frobenius monoids with oplax monoid, oplax comonoid morphisms $(f,\phi,\phi_0,\psi,\psi_0)$ between them.
+satisfying certain coherence conditions, see \cref{sec:Frobpseudo}.
+For a detailed study of such objects and equivalent formulations see \cite{Frobeniusmonads,LaudaFrobAlgs,Dualsinvert}.
+If $f\colon A\to B$ is a 1-cell between Frobenius pseudomonoids, we may choose any of the four combinations of lax or oplax structures between the pseudo(co)monoids for forming a bicategory.
+For example, we can denote by $\sf{Frob}_{\opl,\opl}(\ca{K})$ the category of Frobenius pseudomonoids with oplax pseudomonoid, oplax pseudocomonoid morphisms between them.